-You most likely haven’t heard about Shopware unless you are keeping an eye on the E-commerce marked or live in Germany.
+You most likely haven’t heard about Shopware unless you are keeping an eye on the E-commerce market or live in Germany.
 It’s a German E-commerce platform that has been around for more than 14 years now, but it’s not until recently that people outside of Germany have started to pay attention to this webshop CMS system.

-With a Shopware webshop, you get a scalable solution that can be used for everything from small online stores with a few products, to large webshops with thousands of products, multiple languages/currencies and dynamic product groups.
+With a Shopware webshop, you get a scalable solution that can be used for everything from small online stores with a few products, to large webshops with thousands of products, multiple languages/currencies, and dynamic product groups.
 And tons of beautiful web design templates to choose from.
-Not on the same level as Magento, Shopify or WooCommerce, but often of a higher quality and less buggy.
+Not on the same level as Magento, Shopify, or WooCommerce, but often of a higher quality and less buggy.

 Read more about Shopware 6 webshop inspiration

 Unlike other webshop systems like WooCommerce or Shopify, Shopware 6 comes with lots of functionality directly integrated into their core system, thus less need for 3rd party plugins and modules.

 Since the vast majority of visitors nowadays come from a mobile phone device, it is important that one’s online store functions properly on both computers, tablets, and mobile phones.
 In Shopware, there are great options to customize for all types of devices and most of the staff are responsive out of the box.
 Something many shopping systems are still having a hard time with.
 Many of the WordPress templates I have tried over the last 2 years haven’t been 100% responsive and often required a lot of additional coding to work decently on mobile phones too.

 By default, Shopware is about 20-25% faster than a similar Magento 2 webshop solution.
 The system is more intuitive for new users and therefore easier to use.
 This goes for both you as the owner and your developers.
 It is a cheaper system that offers much of the functionality you know from Magento.